 - Kids say

 What's the story?

-SHUT UP & SING is an impassioned, politically informed documentary about the Dixie Chicks' run-in with country music radio and fans.
+SHUT UP & SING is a politically informed documentary about the Dixie Chicks' run-in with country music radio and fans.
 The film traces the backlash against the Chicks following singer Natalie Maines' now-infamous declaration at a London concert on March 10, 2003: "Just so you know, we're ashamed the president of the United States is from Texas."
 A boycott of their music threatened their career.
 Maines, Martie Maguire, and Emily Robison took on the controversy as a means to defend "free speech."
 They spoke against majority opinion, which supported the invasion of Iraq.
 Cutting back and forth in time, Shut Up & Sing includes concert footage, reactions to a death threat made against Maines, recording sessions for Taking the Long Way, and discussions with manager Simon Renshaw as he and the Chicks figure what to do, as the fallout begins to build.
 The Chicks are asked repeatedly whether they "have regrets," but, after the first worries, they embrace their new status and working conditions.